VTM-FAME/NicholasPersa.github.io/_posts/2016-01-18-direct-manipulation-animation.md

 The format of the learning significantly predicted performance.
 Format had an above medium [effect size](http://www.uccs.edu/lbecker/effect-size.html) of .68.
 So DMA provided the best learning situation.

-### As content became more complex, DMA improved learner comphrension, what-if reasoning, problem-solving, and tranfser problems (Chan & Black, 2006).
+### As content became more complex, DMA improved performance in learner comphrension, what-if reasoning, problem-solving, and tranfser problems (Chan & Black, 2006).

 Again, DMA fosters concurrent sensorimotor feedback while investigating causal interactions and functional relations in the system of interest.